DylanRitchings/book-reviewer/README.md

 ![Frontend webpage](https://i.ibb.co/wcMLdNQ/Screenshot-from-2021-03-07-16-54-30.png)

 ## Javascript Function Diagram
-This diagrams shows the different types of functions and how they call eachother in the JS frontend:
+This diagrams shows the different types of functions and how they call each other in the JS frontend:

 ![JS frontend diagram](https://i.ibb.co/cQr3Fjc/js-diagram.png)